-Slater & Gordon Lawyers can assist if you believe you are suffering from stress at work and want legal advice on your next move.
+Slater and Gordon Lawyers can assist if you believe you are suffering from stress at work and want legal advice on your next move.
 To speak with an Employment Solicitor call freephone 0800 916 9060 or contact us online and we will call you.
 We will discuss our fee structure during the initial call.

 Our Employment Solicitors know that most people suffering from stress at work would not be comfortable telling their employer about it.
 Many of our clients, including those in senior management positions, say that admitting they are not coping with work related stress would have a negative impact on their careers.